 The study was designed as a 12-month longitudinal investigation of urban South African premenopausal women with and without HIV-infection.
 Participants attended for study visits at the SAMRC/Wits Developmental Pathways for Health Research Unit (DPHRU) in Soweto, Johannesburg, SA, at baseline and 12 months.
 At each visit anthropometry and DXA scans were performed, and blood and urine samples were collected for laboratory analysis, as described below.
 The participants with HIV-infection continued to attend their usual primary health care facilities for monitoring and management of their disease.

+Study details, inclusion and exclusion criteria at enrollment, baseline characteristics and dietary intakes have been described in full elsewhere.(18,19) In brief, 247 urban, black South African women were recruited into three groups of approximately equal size from clinics in Soweto, Johannesburg, between February and July 2010.
+All women were premenopausal and not pregnant or lactating at the time of enrollment.
+The three groups were: HIV-negative women to act as the reference group (Negative-reference: Nref, n = 98); HIV-positive women with preserved CD4 counts (≥ 350 x 106 cells/l) anticipated not to require ART-initiation for at least 12 months (Positive-preserved: Ppres, n = 74) and HIV-positive women with low CD4 counts (≤200 x 106 cells/l) who were eligible to commence ART soon after the baseline visit (Positive-low: Plow n = 75).
+At the 12-month visit, Nref participants were offered repeat HIV-antibody testing using the Alere Determine™ rapid HIV-antibody test (Alere San Diego, Inc. San Diego, CA, USA).
+Those who had a reactive HIV test were referred to a local clinic for confirmatory testing and CD4 count.

 The University of the Witwatersrand Human Research Ethics Committee (HREC number: M101525) and the Gauteng Department of Health, South Africa, approved the study.
 All participants provided informed written consent prior to enrollment.

 Anthropometry